Walkable Towns for Summer

-Get out and enjoy the coming of spring by visiting one of our many walkable towns.
+Get out and enjoy the warm weather by visiting one of our many walkable towns.
 Connecticut’s small-town rhythm inspires new experiences.
 Strolling through unique boutiques create a poetic ambiance, where delightful wares and sourced-local fare offer a real breath of fresh air.

-Greenwich may only be minutes away from Manhattan, but this seaside community embraces its small-town charm.
-Stroll along Long Island Sound in Old Greensich and admire nautical-themed beachfront property – some centuries old – before heading toward the fashionable and distinctly modern Greeniwich and Putnam avenues.
-World-class shopping and dining – featureing Saks, Brooks Brothers, Baccarat and the comfortably stylish Greenwich Tavern, to name a few – will impress visitors with big-city expectations.
+Greenwich may only be minutes away from Manhattan, but this shoreline community embraces its small-town charm.
+Stroll along Long Island Sound in Old Greenwich and admire nautical-themed beachfront properties – some centuries old – before heading toward the fashionable and very riche Greenwich and Putnam avenues.
+World-class shopping and dining – featuring Saks, Brooks Brothers, Baccarat and the comfortably stylish Greenwich Tavern, to name a few – will impress visitors with big-city expectations.
 Click here for places to stay in Greenwich.

 GREATER NEW HAVEN

 Visitors may feel like they’re stepping back in time as they walk through Guilford, said to have the third-largest collection of historic homes in New England.
 Five homes/museums include the Henry Whitfield State Museum, built in 1639, where docents lead talks on its historic artifacts.
 For an unusual perspective of Guilford, glide through the town center and marina with Shoreline Segway’s guided tours.
 Click here for places to stay in Guilford.

 America’s first planned city is one of the most enjoyable to explore on foot, with heritage proudly displayed at every corner.
 Downtown New Haven is packed with more than 50 national retailers and boutiques and the centrally located New Haven Green, a vital piece of Connecticut history since its completion in 1638.
 Hillhouse Avenue, hailed as “the most beautiful street in America” by Mark Twain, is another must-see.
 Click here for places to stay in New Haven.